BROKEN CLOUDS & BREEZY TODAY

 FRIDAY: N 5-15 MPH

-TODAY: Broken clouds and some sun.
+AFTERNOON: Broken clouds.
+Few peaks of sun.
 A bit breezy.
 Not as cold.
-HIGH: 52
+HIGH: 51

-FRIDAY: Mostly sunny.
+FRIDAY: Partly sunny.
 A mild day.
 Not as much wind.
-HIGH: 54 LOW: 30
+HIGH: 54 LOW: 32

 Copyright 2020 WBAY.
 All rights reserved.